MicrosoftDocs/msteams-docs/msteams-platform/tabs/send-activity-feed-notification.md

 |templateText|string|Template text for the activity notification.
 You can declare your parameters by encapsulating parameters in `{}`.|

 > [!NOTE]
-> `actor` is a special parameter that always takes the name of the caller.
+> The `actor` property is a special parameter that always takes the name of the caller.
 In delegated calls, `actor` is the user's name.
 In application-only calls, it takes the name of the Teams app.

 #### Authorization section changes